Moxie Institute

 Remember, less is more.
 This is especially key for prerecorded/produced pieces that will get edited later.

 It’s okay not to have an answer for every question you were asked, but it’s also important to be prepared with responses for those moments.
-This is one of the most important media training basics.
+This is one of the most important interview training basics.

 Be honest if you don’t know something you are asked.
 You could say something like “I don’t know, that is not my area of expertise” or “let me look into that and I’ll get back to you.”